 - How many officers were present?
 More police translates to less freedom.

 - Did the officer use physical restraints?

 Interrogation means questioning.
-And before police can interrogate, the Miranda warnings must be read.
+And before police can interrogate, the Miranda warning must be read.
 After the notice of rights is read, police can begin obtaining information.
 Doesn’t this always take place at the police station in a small room?
 Not always.
 In fact, interrogation can take place anywhere:

 - At or around the scene of the arrest

 - At processing in the police station

 If you have not been arrested, the general answer is no – you don’t have to answer police questions.
 In most cases, police cannot arrest you for failing to respond.

 If you are arrested, Houston criminal defense attorney Lisa Shapiro Strauss says the best advice is to remain silent.
 The questioning period is a very important time following an arrest.
 Suspects will often let elevated emotions take over and reveal information can be used as evidence of guilt — even if the information it misinterpreted or taken out of context.

 They Didn’t Read Me My Rights.
 Now What?

 This depends on the factors mentioned above.
 If you voluntarily make a statement to the police before you have been arrested — this information would be fair game in court.
 However, if you were arrested and questioned without having been read your Miranda Rights, then the prosecutor in your case generally won’t be able to use anything you said in court later.